Back to Blog

 Prior to the widespread adoption of PSR, most railways used a “hub-and-spoke system.”
 Hub-and-spoke systems typically occur in a “hump yard” and allow many rail cars to enter a hub or terminal to be reshuffled to different trains, often requiring numerous redirects before finding ultimate destinations.

 The point-to-point method hauls freight directly from its origin to its destination—no redirecting or reshuffling involved.
 This allows products to move to market faster, eliminating the time-consuming nature of switching rail cars in hump yards.
-The general focus is on as few car touches as possible from origin to destination.
 The point-to-point method enables longer trains, faster speeds, and less time in terminals.

 PSR’s Impact on the Rail Industry